ProLeadsAI/proleadsai-better-auth/README.md

 - **Seats, Members & Invites**
   - Pro plan is seat-based: base plan includes 1 seat, extra members cost per-seat.
-  - Owners/Admins can add/remove seats and preview the new price before confirming.
+  - **Owners** can add/remove seats and preview the new price before confirming.
+  - **Admins** can invite members if seats are available, but cannot manage billing.
+If seats are full, they see a message to contact the team owner.
   - Invitation links work for both **new** and **existing** users:
     - If a user signs up from an invite, they land directly in the invited org instead of a confusing default personal team.
     - If they already have an account, they can click the invite link any time to join the org.